khakhalin/Teaching/Intro_Neuroscience/readings_neuro.md

   - The Americanization of Mental Illness http://www.brainm.com/software/pubs/brain/Americanization_of_Mental_Illness.pdf (Note that I don't necessarily fully agree with everything in this article, but it offers an important perspective)

-# Morality

-- The evolution of trust: an amazing interactive (!) simulation that explains how moral behavior is beneficial, how it can evolve, but also how immoral behaviors may be beneficial as well, and what defines the balance between the two, within a society, or a population: https://ncase.me/trust/
-- A short 3 minute (for real!) video that describes how it applies to animal populations, and how (if you think of it) it is almost inevitable that a population would always have a sizable share (but always a minority!) of individuals who behave as assholes (sorry for a introducing this term here) https://www.youtube.com/watch?v=mUxt--mMjwA
-- Optional (but cool): a 15 min video on moral behaviors in animals: https://www.youtube.com/watch?v=GcJxRqTs5nk
-- "The final 5%": a rather heart-breaking story about a case of traumatic brain injury in which a person mostly recovered (something they called a 95% recovery): https://longreads.com/2019/10/22/the-final-five-percent/
-- And one more optional read: When your child is a psychopath (EDIT: I think it goes without saying, but this set of stories is also fascinating yet disturbing.
-If you are in a bad place right now, I will understand if you decide not to read it.
-But it not without hope, as you'll see if you read it till the end): https://www.theatlantic.com/magazine/archive/2017/06/when-your-child-is-a-psychopath/524502/

-1) Why some behaviors that we perceive as potentially moral or immoral can even develop evolutionary.
-Or maybe, a more pointed question would be, how could a feeling of moral and immoral develop evolutionary?
-Where did these concepts come from?

-2) What are the mechanisms (brain regions, cognitive mechanisms etc.) behind the moral intuitions in humans?
-For example, how do they fail sometimes?
-Why do they fail?
-And how can we live with it?